misterzed88/dwarfexport/README.md

 Usage
 -----

-Pre-compiled copies of `dwarfexport` are available in the `bin` folder of this project.
-Just add these files to your IDA `plugins` folder (plx and plx64 for linux, plw and p64 for windows) and you will have a new option "Edit->Plugins->Export Dwarf Debug Info".
+First you must build `dwarfexport` to make the plugin available in the `bin` folder of this project.
+Just add this file to your IDA `plugins` folder and you will have a new option "Edit->Plugins->Export Dwarf Debug Info".
 Click this and select a folder for the output.

 The plugin will generate two files in the output directory.
 One will be a `.c` file with the decompiled functions from the Hexrays decompiler.
 The other is a `.dbg`